 Holistic Healer Kathy Bjerke of Restore Mind and Body LLC Recently Featured on Close Up Radio

-EDMOND, OK, UNITED STATES, November 4, 2025 /EINPresswire.com/ -- Kathy Bjerke, a seasoned radiation oncology professional with over three decades of experience, is announcing the expansion of her holistic practice, Restore Mind & Body LLC.
+ROSCOE, IL, UNITED STATES, November 11, 2025 /EINPresswire.com/ -- Kathy Bjerke, a seasoned radiation oncology professional with over three decades of experience, is announcing the expansion of her holistic practice, Restore Mind & Body LLC.
 Drawing from her 35-year career in the medical field and her extensive expertise in oncology, massage therapy, Reiki, and hypnosis, Bjerke presents a comprehensive healing protocol that addresses health and well-being on physical, emotional, and spiritual levels.

 Bjerke’s journey began in the late 1980s in radiation oncology, where she held multiple roles, from therapist to dosimetrist to manager.
 “I observed firsthand how patients with seemingly identical diagnoses responded differently to the same treatments,” explains Bjerke.
 “Some healed well, while others struggled or relapsed.
 I realized there was much more beneath the surface—not just the physical, but emotional, mental, and spiritual factors influencing recovery.”